raianah/porcopion/introduction/README.md

 You made it here!
 Thanks for scrolling down even further.
-Here's your reward: Twlight/Mizuki Bot will officially releasing on July 1!
+Here's your reward: Mizuki is currently undergoing a transition from General Bot to a Battle Bot.